Gordon Sparling directed Hockey Stars’ Summer, a 1951 ASN “Canadian Cameo,” with Andy O’Brien contributing the script.

 Dickie Moore was 84 when he died on Saturday in Montreal.
 A Hall-of-Fame left winger, he twice won the Art Ross Trophy as the NHL’s leading scorer.
 While he also turned out, later in his career, for the Toronto Maple Leafs and the St. Louis Blues, it’s as a Montreal Canadien that he’ll be remembered, a Habs’ legend on six of their Stanley Cup-winning teams through the 1950s.
 The New York Times has an obituary here — though better, first, to read Red Fisher’s heartfelt memoir of his long-time friend from Montreal’s Gazette.
 Then, maybe, these few views of Dickie Moore’s years on ice:

 He was supposed to be headed for New York, the Rangers, in exchange for Dean Prentice, it was in the papers, except for, well, then, no. The Canadian Press reported that Rangers GM Frank Boucher called up Selke to say he didn’t have anyone of Moore’s calibre to trade, other than maybe Danny Lewicki.
 Selke: You can’t trade Lewicki, he’s playing too well.
-As Selke told it, Boucher said Prentice and Ron Murphy weren’t good enough and they left it that.
+As Selke told it, Boucher said Prentice and Ron Murphy weren’t good enough and they left it at that.
 Next day, Rangers’ president General J.R.
 Kilpatrick phoned up to say he’d pay cash for Moore.
 “I told him,” said Selke, “we couldn’t play with cash.”

 His nickname, of course, was Digging Dickie.